 The free press was cherished by America’s Founding Fathers.
-Despite being occasionally annoyed by the press — as are many of today’s government and corporate leaders and officials — the Founding Fathers enshrined press freedom in the Bill of Rights, in the First Amendment to the U.S. Constitution.
+Although working reporters pose a threat to vested interests and can be annoying to all, the Founding Fathers enshrined press freedom in the Bill of Rights, in the First Amendment to the U.S. Constitution.

 So while it may seem practical to rely on elected officials to champion such interests, the platform for discussing and debating them is the public forum provided by the media.